metatensor/metatensor/CONTRIBUTING.rst

 - ``--release`` to run tests in release mode (default is to run tests in debug mode)
 - ``-- <filter>`` to only run tests whose name contains filter, for example ``cargo test -- keys_to_properties``

-Also, you can run individual python tests using `tox`_ if you wish to run a subset of Python tests, for example:
+Also, you can run individual Python tests using `tox`_ if you wish to run a subset of Python tests, for example:

 .. code-block:: bash